01Get to the Top of the Stack

 06Master the Art of Job Hopping

 If you want to work in the retail industry, but it doesn't have anything to offer you right now, don't be afraid to make the hop into another industry.
-Many of the most famous Many famous CEOs career tracks reveal what's possible for someone who knows how to master the art of job hopping.
+Many famous CEOs career tracks reveal what's possible for someone who knows how to master the art of job hopping.
 Several of the largest retail organizations are currently being run by CEOs who had no prior retailing experience at all.

 It's important to remember that you take your experience with you wherever you go.
 You can learn, grow, and achieve in any industry.
 By hopping into a completely new job, and gaining new knowledge and skills, you will be even more valuable when the retail industry rebounds and starts hiring talent like you again.